-- 19.2 A parent need not present consolidated financial statements if in the financial year: - it is a wholly-owned subsidiary of another entity; or (a) - if-(b) - (i) it is a partially-owned subsidiary of another entity; - at least 6 months before the end of the financial year, the directors notify the (ii) members in writing of the directors' intention not to prepare consolidated financial statements for the financial year, and the notification does not relate to any other financial year; and - (iii) as at a date falling 3 months before the end of the financial year, no member has responded to the notification by giving the directors a written request for the preparation of consolidated financial statements for the financial year.
+- 19.1 An entity which is a parent at the end of the financial year is required to present consolidated financial statements in accordance with the SME-FRS except when: - (a) it is a wholly-owned subsidiary of another entity; or - (b) it meets all of the following conditions:- - (i) it is a partially-owned subsidiary of another entity; - (ii) at least 6 months before the end of the financial year, the directors notify the members in writing of the directors' intention not to prepare consolidated financial statements for the financial year, and the notification does not relate to any other financial year; and - (iii) as at a date falling 3 months before the end of the financial year, no member has responded to the notification by giving the directors a written request for the preparation of consolidated financial statements for the financial year 9; or - (c) all of its subsidiaries qualify for exclusion from consolidation in accordance with paragraph 19.2.

 If a parent is exempt from preparing consolidated financial statements and does not prepare such financial statements, it should prepare company-level financial statements.
-Companylevel financial statements are those in which investments in subsidiaries, associates and joint ventures are accounted for using the cost model set out in Section 6.
+Company-level financial statements are those in which investments in subsidiaries, associates and joint ventures are accounted for using the cost model set out in Section 6.